-Since the ``warming to" relation may not be symmetric while the ``friendship" relation is symmetric, the question \eqref{eq:Q} leads to studying a digraph $D$ satisfying the condition that any two distinct vertices share exactly one out-neighbor in $D$.

-In this paper, we only consider a digraph having neither loops nor parallel arcs since it is not common that a person warms to oneself or warms to someone twice.
-We call the digraphs in which any two distinct vertices share exactly one out-neighbor a {\it friendship digraph} (we note that if we loose the ``exactly" condition for being a friendship digraph, then we have a ``competitive" digraph introduced by Choi {\it et al.}~\cite{choi2022competitively}).
-Without loss of generality, we may assume a friendship digraph is nontrivial.

-It is easy to check that a symmetric friendship digraph becomes a friendship graph if each directed cycle of length two is replaced with an edge.
-Based on this observation, one can say that a friendship digraph is a generalization of a friendship graph.

-We define a {\it fancy wheel digraph} to be a digraph satisfying the following two conditions: \begin{enumerate} \item[($\text{W}1$)] $D$ has exactly one vertex $v$ such that $N^+(v)=N^-(v)=V(D)-\{v\}$; \item[($\text{W}2$)] $D-v$ is a vertex-disjoint union of directed cycles. \end{enumerate} One may easily check that each fancy wheel digraph is a friendship digraph (see Figure~\ref{fig:fancy wheel graph} for an example).
+We derive a digraph version of the Friendship Theorem.
+A digraph is called a {\it liking digraph} if every pair of its vertices has exactly one common out-neighbor.
+The authors also introduce the notion of ``fancy wheel digraphs".
+A {\it fancy wheel digraph} is obtained from the disjoint union of directed cycles by adding one vertex $v$ with arcs to and from each vertex on the cycles.
+One may easily check that each fancy wheel digraph is a liking digraph (see Figure~\ref{fig:fancy wheel graph} for an example).